 Hyatt P. DeGreen III, DO (Tracy)

 A graduate with a B.S degree from Gettysburg College and a M.A. degree in Molecular Biology from Temple University, Dr. Tracy DeGreen earned his medical degree from the Philadelphia College of Osteopathic Medicine.
 He served as Chief Intern at Mount Sinai Medical Center in Miami Beach.
 He completed his residency in Internal Medicine and also his fellowship in hematology and oncology at Penn State Milton Hershey Medical Center.
-Dr. DeGreen has a special interest in lung, gastrointestinal, and plasma cell disorders.
+Dr. DeGreen treats all cancers and has a special interest in lung, gastrointestinal, and plasma cell disorders.
 He is Board Certified in Medical Oncology.

 Dr. DeGreen, his wife Melinda, and his daughter live on a small farm in Millersville, PA.
 He is proud and pleased to have joined his father in practice at Lancaster Cancer Center since 2009.
 Dr. Tracy DeGreen says, “Taking the time needed to educate a patient and a patient’s loved ones is a priority.
 Doing so is what the patient deserves.”
 The History of Caring continues.